 Learning gained through military training and experience may be credited when the training experience for which the student seeks credit has been evaluated by the American Council on Education and listed in the Council's Guide to the Evaluation of Educational Experience in the Armed Services.
 Similarly, learning gained through training and experience in civilian work is creditable if it is listed by the Council's Program on Non-Collegiate Sponsored Instruction (PONSI).
-McKendree also grants up to 32 hours of credit for successful completion of the Certified Professional Secretary examination, provided that credit awarded for this certification is not duplicated by other academic credit the student may receive for study at McKendree or elsewhere.
+McKendree also grants up to 32 hours of credit for successful completion of the Certification is not duplicated by other academic credit the student may receive for study at McKendree or elsewhere.